 In addition, about half of the Demand's revenue comes from its Internet registry business, where it manages 10 million domain names.
 Demand has also experimented with online publishing and social media tools.

-But in its IPO filing, Demand disclosed that it was more than $6 million in the red for 2010 as of August.
-It posted a net loss of $22 million in 2009, a $14 million loss in 2008 and a nearly $6 million loss in 2007.
+Accounting questions: For years executives at Demand had said publicly that the company is profitable.
+But in its IPO filing in August, Demand disclosed that it was more than $6 million in the red for 2010 so far.
+It posted a net loss of $22 million in 2009 and millions more the previous two years.

-What the added information boils down to: Demand doesn't expense the cost of paying its writers upfront.
+The company has also faced criticism of its unorthodox accounting methods.
+Demand doesn't expense the cost of paying its writers upfront, as content companies typically do.
 Instead, it spreads those costs over five years, which boosts its bottom line.

 Demand's rationale is that the writers' content will generate revenue for the company revenue for multiple years, so it shouldn't have to recognize the costs upfront.
 It estimates the "average useful life" -- meaning the amount of time it will make money -- of its content to be 5.4 years.

 Land O'Lakes CEO Beth Ford charts her career path, from her first job to becoming the first openly gay CEO at a Fortune 500 company in an interview with CNN's Boss Files.
 More

 Honda and General Motors are creating a new generation of fully autonomous vehicles.
 More

 In 1998, Ntsiki Biyela won a scholarship to study wine making.
 Now she's about to launch her own brand.
 More